One Email a Month.

 WordPress Multisite vs. DropInBlog

 Unlike the WordPress Multisite feature, DropInBlog doesn’t require a complex technical setup.
-It also doesn’t limit you to the WordPress ecosystem, and if you decide to migrate to another platform, you can easily export your content from DropInBlog.
+It also doesn’t limit you to the WordPress ecosystem, and if you decide to migrate to another platform, you can easily export your content from DropInBlog and take it with you.

 Easy to set up